-Are infections that are behind the ear drum.
+These are infections that are behind the eardrum.

 The space behind the eardrum is supposed to be dry and all air.

-But sometimes infection or phelgm can reach this space via the Auditory tube (Eustachian tube) which connects to the back of the nose.
+However, sometimes, infection or phlegm can reach this space via the auditory tube (Eustachian tube) which connects to the back of the nose.

 Acute otitis media (AOM)

-Fast and furious and very painful infections.
-These happen within a short period of time, normally associated with a fever and severe ear pain.
+These are fast and furious and very painful infections.
+They happen within a short period of time, normally associated with a fever and severe ear pain.
 They happen quite frequently in children and are easily missed.
 Other symptoms can include:

-- general crankiness like crying, irritability, cannot sleep,
+- General crankiness like crying, irritability, inability to sleep

-- older children usually can describe a full feeling and blocked feeling in the ears
+- Older children usually can describe a full and blocked feeling in the ears

-- blood or yellowish stuff coming out of the ears
+- Blood or yellowish substance coming out of the ears

 Otitis media with effusion (OME)

 The other related terms are middle ear effusion (MEE) or chronic otitis media (COM) or serous otitis media.
-For simplicity sake, you can take all of them to mean pretty much the same thing which translates to english as “fluid behind the eardrum”.
+For simplicity’s sake, you can take all of them to mean pretty much the same thing, which translates to English as “fluid behind the eardrum”.

 These conditions are easier to miss but also very common.
-Some of the symptoms are similar to those above but are generally slower onset and more subtle.
+Some of their symptoms are similar to those above but they generally have a slower onset and are more subtle.

 The patient might notice the following symptoms:

-- popping sound like bubble wrap sound especially when going up and down the lifts
+- Popping sound that sounds like bubble wrap being popped, especially when going up and down in lifts

-A lot of patients come to us thinking they have earwax, but might actually have this.
+Many patients come to us thinking they have earwax, but they might actually have this.

-It takes a long time to learn to use the otoscope (the device doctors use to see inside your ears) and even longer to recognise how a normal eardrum looks like let alone one that is sick.
+It takes a long time to learn to use the otoscope (the device doctors use to see inside your ears) and even longer to recognise and distinguish between normal and abnormal eardrums.

-We have collected a lot of eardrums to help our future colleagues better recognise these conditions.
+We have collected many images of eardrums to help our future colleagues better recognise these conditions.